cunla/fakeredis-py/docs/guides/implement-command.md

 ```

 ## Parsing command arguments

-The `extract_args` method should help extracting arguments from `*args`.
+The `extract_args` method should help to extract arguments from `*args`.
 It extracts from actual arguments which arguments exist and their value if relevant.

 Parameters `extract_args` expect:

 - `actual_args`
   The actual arguments to parse
 - `expected`
   Arguments to look for, see below explanation.
 - `error_on_unexpected` (default: True)
   Should an error be raised when actual_args contain an unexpected argument?
 - `left_from_first_unexpected` (default: True)
   Once reaching an unexpected argument in actual_args,
   Should parsing stop?

 It returns two lists:

 - List of values for expected arguments.
 - List of remaining args.

 ### Expected argument structure:

 - If expected argument has only a name, it will be parsed as boolean
   (Whether it exists in actual `*args` or not).
 - In order to parse a numerical value following the expected argument,